Ida Noddack: Nuclear fission

 Noddack's idea of nuclear fission was not confirmed until much later.
 Experiments along a similar line to Fermi's, by Irène Joliot-Curie, Frédéric Joliot-Curie and Pavle Savić in 1938 raised what they called "interpretational difficulties" when the supposed transuranics exhibited the properties of rare earths rather than those of adjacent elements.
 Ultimately on December 17, 1938, Otto Hahn and Fritz Strassmann provided chemical proof that the previously presumed transuranic elements were isotopes of barium, and Hahn wrote these exciting results to his exiled colleague Lise Meitner, explaining the process as a 'bursting' of the uranium nucleus into lighter elements.

 Meitner and Otto Frisch utilized Fritz Kalckar and Niels Bohr's liquid drop hypothesis (first proposed by George Gamow in 1935) to provide a first theoretical model and mathematical proof of what Frisch coined nuclear fission.
 Frisch also experimentally verified the fission reaction by means of a cloud chamber, confirming the energy release.
 Therefore, Noddack's original hypothesis was finally accepted.

 Element discovery

 Noddack and her husband-to-be looked for the then still unknown elements 43 and 75 at the Physikalisch-Technische Reichsanstalt.
 In 1925, they published a paper (Zwei neue Elemente der Mangangruppe, Chemischer Teil) and called the new elements rhenium (75) and masurium (43).
 They named the elements rhenium in respect of Ida's birthplace, and masurium in honor of his.
-After scientists were sceptical of their results, the Noddack's began to perform more experiments to confirm their discoveries.
+After scientists were sceptical of their results, the Noddacks began to perform more experiments to confirm their discoveries.
 Only rhenium's discovery was confirmed.
 They were unable to isolate element 43 and their results were not reproducible.
 These achievements led to Ida being awarded the German Chemical Society's prestigious Liebig Medal in 1931.